[This article is based on my invited talk at the A2M Internet Architecture and AI Technology Summit, Turing Large Model Technology Session.]

 Let me first introduce myself.
 I am the co-founder and chief scientist of Pine AI.

-In my view, most AI Agents currently still primarily perform batch processing tasks.
+In my view, most AI Agents currently still primarily execute batch processing tasks.
 That is, they cannot truly interact with the world or humans in real-time.
 You give it a task, it executes for half an hour, and finally outputs a result.

-There are two core challenges here: first, the latency in real-time interaction is very high; second, it’s difficult to learn from experience.
+There are two core challenges here: First, the latency in real-time interaction is very high; second, it’s difficult to learn from experience.

 First, let’s look at the first challenge: high latency in real-time interaction.